Oykupnrbs/shiny_app/README.md

 **Upload Your File:** When you open this app, you will see File Upload Button.
 You should upload a zipfile which contains .h5ad file.

 **UMAP visualization:** After you upload the file, this app will unzip your file and process it.
 Finally, you will see UMAP map.
-Also, you can see that the file contains which cell groups.
+Also, you can see which cell groups the file contains.